raejean99/getting-and-cleaning-data-course-project/CodeBook.md

 ## This is the Code Book for the tidy_mean.txt file.

-subject: the user ID of the volunteer users.
+# subject: the user ID of the volunteer users.
 ID is from 1 to 30.

+# activity
-activity: the type of activity performed when the corresponding measurements were taken.
+The type of activity performed when the corresponding measurements were taken.

-1 WALKING
+1. WALKING

-2 WALKING_UPSTAIRS
+2. WALKING_UPSTAIRS

-3 WALKING_DOWNSTAIRS
+3. WALKING_DOWNSTAIRS

-4 SITTING
+4. SITTING

-5 STANDING
+5. STANDING

-6 LAYING
+6. LAYING

+# feature
-feature: 79 feature related to "mean" and "std", selected out of 561 features.
+The 79 feature related to "mean" and "std", selected out of 561 features.
 Some modification to the feature name has been done.
 Such as: "-" is removed from the result set.
 For instances,

  [1] tBodyAccmeanX   that is: tBodyAcc-mean()-X
  [2] tBodyAccmeanY   that is: tBodyAcc-mean()-Y